Community Singing Resources

 Album/Song Spotlights

-Winter Solstice Prayer by Heather Houston.
-I could listen to Heather sing anything, anywhere, anytime, and I particularly love this one from her new album, Shadows and Light.
-Don't miss her Global Harmony Summit online! (see below)
+Tending the Spark by Heather Houston.
+I could listen to Heather sing anything, anywhere, anytime, and I particularly love this one, beloved by many worldwide.

 More Songs